vandre-sales/meliva-ds/docs/pages/getting-started/localization.md

 ---
 meta:
   title: Localization
-  description: Discover how to localize Shoelace with minimal effort.
+  description: Discover how to localize Web Awesome with minimal effort.
 ---

 # Localization

 Components can be localized by importing the appropriate translation file and setting the desired [`lang` attribute](https://developer.mozilla.org/en-US/docs/Web/HTML/Global_attributes/lang) and/or [`dir` attribute](https://developer.mozilla.org/en-US/docs/Web/HTML/Global_attributes/dir) on the `<html>` element.
-Here's an example that renders Shoelace components in Spanish.
+Here's an example that renders Web Awesome components in Spanish.

 ```html
 <html lang="es">